 No matter how advanced the science and technology, it’s the people applying it that have the power to make the biggest impact.
 Our physicians combine their passion for medicine with a deep and sincere desire to treat the whole person and not just their symptoms.
 They are particularly skilled in interpreting large data sets to glean critical health information that can be acted upon to preempt disease and drive optimal health through a unique combination of traditional, integrative and functional medicine.

-As President and Chief of Radiology for Health Nucleus, I am an evangelist for optimizing longevity and personal performance of our patients.
+As President and Chief of Radiology for Health Nucleus, I am on a mission to optimize the longevity and personal performance of our patients.
 My goal for Health Nucleus is to change “sick” care to health care, as the leader of whole genome genetic interpretation, whole body imaging, and advanced blood work.